 In case of an emergency, always ensure you or a friend/relative dial 999.

-Coronavirus in Scotland – Here you will find the current information and advice from The Scottish Government regarding the Coronavirus (COVID-19) pandemic.
+Coronavirus in Scotland – Here you will find the current information and advice from The Scottish Government regarding the Coronavirus pandemic.

 Who are we?

-Physiotherapy and Occupational therapy (OT) are health and social care professions, regulated by the Health and Care Professions Council.
+Physiotherapy and Occupational therapy are health and social care professions, regulated by the Health and Care Professions Council.
 They work in a person-centred way to facilitate recovery and well-being across the life course.

 Physiotherapy helps restore movement and function when someone is affected by injury, illness or disability.
 Physiotherapists help people through movement and exercise, education and advice.
 Physiotherapy takes a ‘whole person’ approach to health and well-being, which includes the patient’s general lifestyle.
-At the core is the patient’s involvement in their own care, through education, awareness, empowerment and participation in their treatment.

 We would love your feedback on this website - please complete our feedback survey